moll/js-standard-http-error/README.md

 }
 ```

-### Using with Express.js
+### Using with Express
-StandardHttpError.js comes very handy when used with Connect.js/Express.js's
+StandardHttpError.js comes very handy when used with Connect/Express's error
-error handling functionality:
+handling functionality:

 ```javascript
 var HttpError = require("standard-http-error")